IBM/customer-sentiment-on-seller-quality-nlu-cp4d/README.md

 # Customer sentiment on seller quality with Watson Natural Language Understanding on Cloud Pak for Data

-In this code pattern, we will analyse the seller's quality by understanding the sentiments and emotions of reviews given by customers to the sellers using Watson Natural Language Understanding on Cloud Pak for Data.
+In this code pattern, we will analyse the seller's quality by understanding the sentiments and emotions of reviews given by customers to the sellers using Watson Natural Language Understanding on Cloud Pak for Data or IBM Cloud and give a more impactful seller rating.

 In any E-Commerce website the product sellers have a rating between 0 to 5 stars which are explicitly given by the customers based on the product that have been purchased.
 Considering this rating into account the customers feel confident enough to purchase products from the particular seller.